00windhound/a_million_dollars/README.md

 maybe cereal numbers? html has all the pictures and stuff but when it goes to cart it just takes the cereal and goes from there?

 unsplash.com  free images, icon.getbootstrap for free icons

+so everything seems easy to understand except im getting an error that i cant even begin to solve, maybe im not understanding this as much as i need to.